Windows81/YouTube-Live-Key-Repository-2026-05-16/README.md

 # YouTube Live Key Repository

-**Note that any YouTube livestream which you use with these keys *will not be public* unless the original account's owner explicitly authorises it.**
+**Note that any YouTube livestream which you use with these keys *will not be public* unless the original account's owner explicitly authorises it.** If you're looking to interfere with livestreams elsewhere, I recommend you use Twitch.

 I've amassed a collection of publicly available YouTube livestream keys.